ethereum/go-ethereum/content/docs/developers/dapp-developer/native.md

 ---
 title: Go API
-sort_key: C
+description: Introduction to the Go packages that allow Geth to be used in Go native applications.
 ---

-Ethereum was originally conceptualized to be the base layer for [Web3][web3-link], providing the backbone for a new generation of decentralized, permissionless and censorship resistant applications called [dapps][dapp-link].
+Ethereum was originally conceptualized to be the base layer for [Web3](https://ethereum.org/en/web3/), providing the backbone for a new generation of decentralized, permissionless and censorship resistant applications called [dapps](https://ethereum.org/en/glossary/#dapp).
 The first step towards this vision was the development of clients providing an RPC interface into the peer-to-peer protocols.
 This allowed users to transact between accounts and interact with smart contracts using command line tools.
 Geth was one of the original clients to provide this type of gateway to the Ethereum network.

 Before long, web-browser-like graphical interfaces (e.g. Mist) were created to extend clients, and client functions were built into websites built using the time-tested HTML/CSS/JS stack.
 However, to support the most diverse, complex dapps, developers require programmatic access to client functions through an API.
 This opens up client technologies as re-usable, composable units that can be applied in creative ways by a global community of developers.

 To support this, Geth ships official Go packages that can be embedded into third party desktop and server applications.
-There is also a [mobile API](/docs/dapp/mobile) that can be used to embed Geth into mobile applications.
+There is also a [mobile API](/content/docs/developers/dapp-developer/mobile.md) that can be used to embed Geth into mobile applications.

 This page provides a high-level overview of the Go API.

 *Note, this guide will assume some familiarity with Go development.
 It does not cover general topics about Go project layouts, import paths or any other standard methodologies.
-If you are new to Go, consider reading [Getting Started with Go][go-guide] first.*
+If you are new to Go, consider reading [Getting Started with Go](https://github.com/golang/go/wiki#getting-started-with-go) first.*

 ## Overview